 Even with a Congressional Change, All Eyes Are on the Executive Branch

-Regardless of the makeup of the House though, the President can still influence policy such as trade agreements by issuing executive orders.
+Even without support from Congress, the President can still influence policy such as trade agreements by issuing executive orders.
 The prospect of tariffs and a strong U.S. dollar is a risk to global growth.

 Policy Decisions May Impact Sector Performance Over the Short Term